 - Get a complete account of the incident or incidents.
-Are there friends, classmates or witnesses who can verify any accounts? - Get a written statement from the student(s).

-- If you can identify the bullies as other students from the Academy, talk to a Head of Year who will complete paper work and start investigations. - The bullies should be spoken to regarding the complaint.
-An informal warning may be sufficient. - The student's Head of Year will arrange for a member of staff, chosen by the student either being bullied or at risk of being bullied, to offer support on a continual basis until such time as the student and his/her parent are satisfied that conditions have returned to normal. - It may be appropriate to get the bullies and victims together to give their respective accounts and propose/agree to a solution propose that sorting out the problem internally as individuals is preferable to one of the possible following scenarios: - 1. further sanctions (detention, exclusion) - 2. written record on student's Academy file (affecting future references) - 3. parents being contacted - 4. contacting the police (if the incident is serious) - 5. referral to Educational Psychologist - 6.
+Are there friends, classmates or witnesses who can verify any accounts? - Get a written statement from the student(s). - If you can identify the bullies as other students from the Academy, talk to a Head of Year who will complete paper work and start investigations. - The bullies should be spoken to regarding the complaint.
+An informal warning may be sufficient. - The student's Head of Year will arrange for a member of staff, chosen by the student either being bullied or at risk of being bullied, to offer support on a continual basis until such time as the student and his/her parent are satisfied that conditions have returned to normal. - It may be appropriate to get the bullies and victims together to give their respective accounts and propose/agree to a solution propose that sorting out the problem internally as individuals is preferable to one of the possible following scenarios: - 1.
+Further sanctions (detention, suspension) - 2.
+Written record on student's Academy file (affecting future references) - 3.
+Parents being contacted - 4.
+Anti bullying contract - 5.
+Contacting the police (if the incident is serious) - 6.
+Referral to Educational Psychologist - 7.
 Form E Bullying & Harassment LA Incident Recording Form.
-Pastoral Managers will complete and sent to the LA. - It may be appropriate to conduct separate follow-up meetings with the victim and bully to ensure that the problems have been sorted out.
+Pastoral Managers will complete and sent to the LA. - 8.
+PEX - It may be appropriate to conduct separate follow-up meetings with the victim and bully to ensure that the problems have been sorted out.